Cubs vs. Padres Player Props Betting Odds

 Hoerner Stats

-- Hoerner has five doubles, a triple, two home runs, six walks and 14 RBI (34 total hits).
-He's also stolen eight bases.
+- Hoerner has 35 hits with five doubles, a triple, two home runs, six walks and 15 RBI.
+He's also stolen nine bases.

 Hoerner Recent Games